danielwippermann/resol-vbus/docs/vbus-specification.md

 | 4 | Source address (high-byte) |
 | 5 | Protocol version |

 Addresses are assigned by RESOL.
 Every module on the VBus has at least one address.
 Modules that have an adjustable sub-address use the four least significant bits for that.
-See [VBus Packet List](vbus-packets.html) for a list of known addresses.
+See [VBus Specification](#/vsf) for a list of known addresses.

 The remaing data stream structure differs depending on the „Protocol version“ byte.
 The following values are valid: